15 Best Reasons Why Nuremberg Is Worth Visiting

 360-degree-image of Documentation Center Nazi Party Rallying Grounds above (Swipe to see more views)

-The Documentation Center Nazi Party Rallying Grounds museum has ongoing developments.
-Before, the museum housed a permanent exhibition called “Fascination and Terror.”
-It tackled the causes, connections, and consequences of Nazi Germany.
+The Documentation Center Nazi Party Rallying Grounds museum is always evolving.
+It previously featured a permanent exhibition called “Fascination and Terror,” which delved into the causes, context, and aftermath of Nazi Germany.

 Documentation Center Nazi Party Rallying Grounds, Nuremberg, Germany